 If you think some of the shades are too strong then just add more white paste until you get the shade you require or if you think the shade is too light then add more of the darker shade.

 Leave for at least 4 hours for the colours to “mature” before using.
-I always mix my paste colours the day before I want to use them and let them sit overnight so the colours completely “mature”.
+I always mix my paste colours the day before I want to use them and let them sit overnight so the colors completely “mature”.

 How do you store it…